 Seeing this a few times in book stores, I didn’t know what to think from a small (and short) book.
 Bt, if you’ve ever heard Neil in any of his other expressive avenues, you know how much exuberance he has for this subject.
 It really shows here.
-You’ll probably get through this fast, but you’re be smarter for the time you spent.
+You’ll probably get through this fast, but you’ll be smarter for the time you spent.

 2. Sapiens: A Brief History of Humankind by Yuval Noah Harari

 This book (the aforementioned purchase in Ireland) was with some caution.
-It wasn’t what I thought I’d like to read about (history), but an author knew nothing about.
+It wasn’t what I thought I’d like to read about (history), but an author knew nothing about it.
 My hesitation was quickly dissolved by the Harari’s provocative view of us humans, and the incredible way he writes it.
 Not only did I tell everyone to read this, but I bought a copy for my niece (she made it halfway) and before leaving Ireland, I bought the sequel.

 3. Homo Deus: A Brief History of Tomorrow by Yuval Noah Harari

-Not as good as the first, Harari makes a still-great picture of where were are as humans, and what ur future might look like.
+Not as good as the first, Harari makes a still-great picture of where were are as humans, and what our future might look like.
 You’ll want to read this immediately after Sapiens.
 You’ve been warned.

 4. The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom by Jonathan Haidt

 This book came to me as a reference in another book (the original web link).
-Getting through this one took longer than most as I wanted to savor it and the ideas within.
+Getting through this one took longer than most as I wanted to savour it and the ideas within.
 The simple analogy of the elephant and a rider permeates this ponderance of what it is that really makes us happy.
 A wonderful and insightful book.

 5. When Breath Becomes Air By Paul Kalanithi

 Found on Bill Gates’ recommendation, this sad, wonderful book is worthwhile no matter what mortality continuum you might be on.
-By the end of this book, you’ll realize why Kalanithi was such a great loss to those he loved, and all of us.
+By the end of this book, you’ll realize why Kalanithi was such a great loss to those he loved and all of us.
 This book hit home for me as I too faced a year of great loss.
-It would be wonderful to read a follow-up and find out just how Cady is doing and what she came to feel while reflecting her father.
+It would be wonderful to read a follow-up and find out just how Cady is doing and what she came to feel while reflecting on her father.
 Did she keep the nickname?
 Is she religious?